PaolaG365/DjangoAdvCourseProj/README.md

 # DjangoAdvCourseProj
-a basic events management project\n will try to get it ready for the retake, life happened...
+a basic events management project, will try to get it ready for the retake, life happened...